 3) Listen Well

 Families that know how to respectfully listen to one another create safe and secure settings for each person to clarify their values and make wise thoughtful decisions.
 It’s never too early to learn that real listening has to be an intentional and thoughtful act.
+Once a young person has been genuinely heard, they are much more likely to positively receive guidance.

 4) Build Character